asparts/emory/README.md

 - **Child-Friendly Interface**: Simple and intuitive design tailored for young users.
 - **Colorful Graphics**: Vibrant visuals to keep children engaged.

-## Screenshots

-Include screenshots of the game here to showcase the interface and gameplay.

 ## Installation

 ### Prerequisites